razor-1/localizer/README.md

 }
 ```

-If you don't like hand ipmorting locales, you can import `github.com/theplant/cldr/resources/locales`, which import all available locales in cldr pacakge.
+If you don't like hand-importing locales, you can import `github.com/theplant/cldr/resources/locales`, which import all available locales in cldr pacakge.

 More API could be found [here](https://godoc.org/github.com/theplant/cldr).